selimober/istanbul-coders/_posts/2014-04-10-agile-estimation.md

 Bu hafta Isa bizlere  Agile Estimation & Agile Metrics hakkinda bir sunum yapacak.

-Icerik kısaca soyle:
+Içerik kısaca şöyle:

-- what is the fuzz about agile?
+- What is the fuzz about agile?
-- what is an estimation?
+- What is an estimation?
-- why do we need it?
+- Why do we need it?
-- what kind of estimations we do in Agile?
+- What kind of estimations we do in Agile?
-- how do we do it?
+- How do we do it?
-- what metrics support us next to estimations?
+- What metrics support us next to estimations?
-- agile metrics intro for starters
+- Agile metrics intro for starters
-- q/a
+- Q/a

-Gorusmek uzereler...
+Görüşmek üzereler...